 The sea is what separates and connects, what brings life and death, what represents hope, happiness and trauma.
 Through this project we will not only test the limits of contemporary choreography, but also the power of contingency in art based perceptions and projections of the future.

-Amphibious Trilogies encompasses a medley or mixed creative research techniques and methods known, practiced, performed and published by the team.
+Amphibious Trilogies encompasses a medley or mixed creative research techniques and methods known, practiced, performed and published by the project team.
 It draws these from the performance related and choreography in particular, from interdisciplinary design and digital media/arts and interaction, and from sociology and related approaches to qualitative inquiry.
 They are probed interconnectedly within three thematics/works; ‘island’, ‘pond’ and ‘passage’.

 Click & Drag: Rotate the view.